kohalhoq/Covid_project/README.md

         quarantine_requirement: provide if the user needs to quarantined from other individuals social_distancing_requirement : provide the social distancing norms to the users
         """
+        contact = print(input("Have you been in contact with any other covid patient recently: ")) if contact is yes
+          return f("You need to be in quarantine") else
+          Return None
+         proximity = print (input(" is anyone in you family, friend or nearby surrounding affected by covid: ")) if proximity == "Yes" or "yes"
+         return f(" please consider getting tested and be in quarantine")

       def location_questions(self, indoors, outdoors)
         "" This function will ask the question about whether the user is currently indoors or outdoors""
         Attributes: